-Vice President for Institutional Services or his designee: will, upon notification of criminal activity:
+Vice President for Business Services or his or her designee: will, upon notification of criminal activity:

 - 1. Involve (as necessary) the appropriate law enforcement support agency. - 2.
 Conduct necessary follow-up activities and file required documentation to the College administration.

-Responsible Administrator(s): Will review campus crime reports with the V.P. for Institutional Services to ensure that:

-- 1. The data required by the Crime Awareness and Campus Security Act is compiled and disseminated. - 2.
-Campus Crime prevention programs are followed with special emphasis placed on campus community involvement. - 3.
+Responsible Administrator(s): Will review campus crime reports with the Vice President for Business Services to ensure that: - 1.
+The data required by the Crime Awareness and Campus Security Act is compiled and disseminated. - Campus Crime prevention programs are followed with special emphasis placed on campus community involvement. - 3.
 The information flow stresses the necessity for individual awareness and that staff, faculty and students take some responsibility for their own personal safety.